-The best way to see the harbor is walking.
+The best way to see the harbor is while walking.
 But if you have a car, I suggest driving to Spanish Landing and Harbor Island first.

 At Spanish Landing, there’s the Spanish Landing Park and the Cancer Survivors Park, and both are directly across from the entrance of the San Diego International Airport.
 In fact, if you have a long layover, this would be a perfect place to hang out.
 There’s lots of parking and great views of the water and marinas.

-The Cancer Survivors Park is relatively new and makes a great contribution to the beauty of this area.
+The park for Cancer Survivors is relatively new and makes a great contribution to the beauty of this area.
 And I suppose it offers hope to those struggling with cancer as well.

 Next stop: Harbor Island.
 There’s lots of parking here, too, and you can walk along the water and enjoy the views of downtown San Diego.
 Here you can enjoy a picnic, just relax, shoot some photos or even fish.
 Harbor Island is also known for some great restaurants: Tom Ham’s Lighthouse, Island Prime, C-Level, and Coasterra.
 I’ve only eaten at Tom Ham’s (crab cakes are amazing), but the views are incredible!
 And just so you know, no one is allowed to limit access to the coastal sidewalk, so you can enjoy the same views as the restaurants by following the coastal walk behind each restaurant.

 And here’s the link to a virtual tour of the Coasterra restaurant views, if you’d like to see how gorgeous they are!